linode/docs/docs/networking/vpn/set-up-a-hardened-openvpn-server.md

 ### Server Configuration File

 OpenVPN's server-side configuration file is `/etc/openvpn/server.conf`.
-Use the contents below to create a new file at that location:
+Use the contents below to create a new file at that location on your server:

 {: .file}
 /etc/openvpn/server.conf